Improve Every Child’s Accessibility to Books

-Every class is given a library class bulk loan for students to have access to books in class and to read the books during the Uninterrupted Sustained Silent Reading programme.
+Every class has a class library consisting of a bulk loan from the school library for students to have access to books in class and to read during Pre-assembly Silent Reading time or during reading periods.

 Read and Response Books

-Every class will read the same titled book and all the students will be able to respond to the teachers’ questions and participate in the post-reading activities.
+Students will read the same titled book in class.
+Thereafter, students will respond to their teachers’ questions and participate in the post-reading activities.

-The P1 to P3 students are scheduled to go to the library once a week to either borrow books or have reading-related activities in the library.
-English periods are scheduled during the even weeks and Mother Tongue periods are scheduled during the odd weeks.
+P1 to P3 students are scheduled to go to the library once a week to either borrow books or have reading-related activities in the library.
+English periods are scheduled during the odd weeks and Mother Tongue periods are scheduled during even weeks.

 Monthly Library Activities

-Every Thursday, during recess, audio stories would be played for students to listen and enjoy.
-This is to encourage our reluctant readers to enjoy reading and eventually cultivate a love for reading.
+During recess, audio stories would also be played for students to listen to and enjoy.
+This is to encourage reluctant readers to enjoy reading and eventually cultivate the love for reading.

 Developing Student Librarians

-Workshops are conducted to equip our student librarians with the leadership skills to promote the love of reading in class and assist their English teachers to build a reading culture in class.
-They are also scheduled to help out at the school library during recess.
+Our student librarians are equipped with the leadership skills to promote the love for reading and assist their English teachers to build a reading culture in class.